 Asong Gubat Video

-Myths are often woven around a shred of truth, and such is the case of this breed of dog.
-In this case, the shred of truth is a real-life species of dog whose way of life is much closer to its forefathers (the wolf) than most breeds in existence.
+Myths are often woven around a shred of truth, such as this dog breed.
+In this case, the shred of truth is a real-life species of dog whose way of life is much closer to its forefathers (the wolf) than most breeds.

 Were it not for the efforts of an extraordinary few people, nobody outside of the Southern Philippines would know about this independent and tenacious breed.
 Not even the rest of the Philippine citizenry.
 They would still be considered a myth by all but not for those who have locked eyes with this rare and extraordinary breed of the jungle.